awilli1186/wee-website/content/generator/config/config.md

 name: Config
 ---

-This allows you to enable or disable core features of the static site generator.
+The config object allows you to enable or disable core features of the generator.

 ```javascript
 "config": {